 We live in a small, semi-rural town in London’s outer commuter belt; it is tempting though probably pointless to model London or the country’s or the world’s real infection rate by projecting our own local experience.
 Still, that’s what I am going to do.

 China insists that its economy is back on its feet even as it fears imported cases from people returning home.
-Donald Trump wanted the churches full at Easter but now says that was only an aspiration and one hundred thousand dead would prove he had done a great job.
+Donald Trump wants the churches full at Easter.
 He clearly doesn’t like projections aired in the media (even on Fox News) of 20% unemployment and a 24% fall in GDP in 2Q20.
 His treasury secretary Steven Mnuchin was deployed on Sunday.
 He told Fox News, “I don't know what the numbers are going be this quarter…What I do think is, we are gonna kill this virus.
 We're gonna reopen this economy.
 And in the third quarter of this year, you're gonna see this economy bounce back with very large GDP numbers and very low unemployment back to where we were beforehand."

 In other words, don’t force me to forecast the short-term but I have some very good forecasts for the longer term.